 SNAP Benefits Issued Early — October 2020

 Because of lingering effects from Hurricane Laura, DCFS will issue regular SNAP benefits early in October.
 SNAP recipients will receive their benefits on Thursday, October 1.

 All SNAP recertifications (redeterminations and simplified reports) have been extended for 3 months to allow staff to focus on DSNAP and new SNAP applications.
 (That means, for example, if you had a redet or simplified report due in September, it will now be due in December.
 If you had a redet or simplified report due in October, it will now be due in January.
 And so on.)

 September interviews for new SNAP applicants have been waived.

 - Emergency allotments for September will bring families to the max for their household size.

 - The supplements issued early -- on September 16.

 - All Louisiana SNAP Recipients received September benefits on Tuesday, September 1.

 Purchase Hot Foods with SNAP Benefits

-SNAP recipients can use their benefits to purchase “hot” or prepared foods during the month of September, following a waiver approval from the U.S. Department of Agriculture Food and Nutrition Service (FNS).
+SNAP recipients can use their benefits to purchase “hot” or prepared foods, following a waiver approval from the U.S. Department of Agriculture Food and Nutrition Service (FNS).